eshabaweja/mini-tasks/striver-core-scrape/core_interviews.md

 <b>What is fragmentation?
 Types of fragmentation. </b>- Fragmentation:An unwanted problem in the operating system in which the processes are loaded and unloaded from memory, and free memory space is fragmented.
 Processes can’t be assigned to memory blocks due to their small size, and the memory blocks stay unused.
 It is also necessary to understand that as programs are loaded and deleted from memory, they generate free space or a hole in the memory.
 These small blocks cannot be allotted to new arriving processes, resulting in inefficient memory use.
 - The conditions of fragmentation depend on the memory allocation system.
 As the process is loaded and unloaded from memory, these areas are fragmented into small pieces of memory that cannot be allocated to incoming processes.
 It is called fragmentation.
-- Types of fragmentation:1.
-Internal2.
+- Types of fragmentation: 1.
+Internal 2.
 External

 <b>What is spooling ? </b>- SPOOL is an acronym for simultaneous peripheral operations online.
 Spooling is a process in which data is temporarily held to be used and executed by a device, program, or system.In spooling, there is no interaction between the I/O devices and the CPU.
 That means there is no need for the CPU to wait for the I/O operations to take place.
 Such operations take a long time to finish executing, so the CPU will not wait for them to finish.The biggest example of Spooling is printing.
 The documents which are to be printed are stored in the SPOOL and then added to the queue for printing.
 During this time, many processes can perform their operations and use the CPU without waiting while the printer executes the printing process on the documents one-by-one.